 Is There Actually a Benefit To Wearing Mineral Makeup?

-The benefits of mineral makeup are excellent for skin and have been endorsed by many dermatologists.
+The benefits of minerals are excellent for skin and have been endorsed by many dermatologists.
 This is due to the fact mineral powders use minimal ingredients to keep the makeup as gentle as possible, especially if you are dealing with sensitive skin issues.
-A great mineral based product leaves out the synthetic chemicals, such as preservatives, dyes and lakes, bismuth oxychloride, fragrance and many other possible irritants found in liquid foundation and some mineral makeup brands selling pressed powder.
-The reduction of these chemicals should not be confused that somehow mineral makeup is chemical free, because it is not.
+A great mineral based makeup leaves out the synthetic chemicals, such as preservatives, dyes and lakes, bismuth oxychloride, fragrance and many other possible irritants found in liquid foundation and some other brands selling pressed powder.
+The reduction of these chemicals should not be confused that somehow the makeup is chemical free, because it is not.

-A major benefit of using an excellent mineral makeup, is the ability to wear your makeup after a surgical procedure, micro-dermabrasion, chemical peel, or removal of varying types of skin cancer.
+A major benefit of using this type of loose mineral makeup, is the ability to wear it after a surgical procedure, micro-dermabrasion, chemical peel, or removal of varying types of skin cancer.
 Laser resurfacing comes with a caution.

 Minerals can and will soothe irritated skin and inflammation caused by many factors that are related to sun damage, but also includes aiding skin's recovery with acne, rosacea, etc. while softening the effects of scarring from years of cystic acne.
 Plus, if you are needing to protect your skin while it heals, the added benefit is getting a certain level of SPF (sun protection factor) without the stinging caused by liquid sunscreens.
 There is nothing more painful than using synthetic sunscreen products while your skin is going through a healing process.
 However, please be aware that mineral powders cannot hold an SPF rating as per the FDA and the level of sun protection is subjective to how much you apply.
 Using additional sunscreen is always recommended.